Basmaamin/Fit-city-project/README.md

 # Fit-city-project
-First attempt at creating a website for the Introduction to Webdevelopment course at college.
+First attempt at creating a website for the Introduction to Web development course at college.